 The Edna Foster Wright Scholarship was established in 2018 by the Edna Foster Wright Family Foundation and is intended to recognize an incoming Northwestern University physical therapy student who provides evidence of community involvement through volunteer activity and potential and commitment to a career working with underserved populations.

 The Mark and Mary Ann Kaufman Scholars Program is funded by the Kaufman Enrichment Fund, thanks to a generous donation from Mark and Mary Ann Kaufman.
-The scholars are awarded $5,000 to support their DPT education.
+The scholars are awarded $10,000 to support their DPT education.
 The recipient will be chosen from the early decision applicants.